fhightower-tc/playbook-paradigms-and-constructs/playbooks_101/tc-introduction.md

 ## Tracks

-These are very powerful, but more information is coming on these soon.
+More information on tracks is coming soon.

 ## Victims